Services of the Titusville Library

 The Reference Desk is the place for patrons to go with questions of any type.
 We help patrons reserve books and movies.
 We help with computer questions.
 We find phone numbers, addresses and information on schedules of events.
 We also help direct patrons to the resources that can fix their problems or find answers if we are unable to directly.

 Circulation: regular print books, large print books, audiobooks, DVD movies, eBooks, eAudiobooks, newspapers & magazines and paintings

 Nancy C. Sieck Genealogical Room: home to a goodly collection of genealogy books and reference materials.
-Volunteers are available on Thursday mornings to assist with research.
-We also subscribe to Ancestry.com which is available on all library computers.
+Volunteers are available Monday thru Wednesday and Friday mornings to assist with research.
+We also subscribe to Ancestry.com, which is available on all library computers.

 Faxing services: $1.00 per page with a limit of 30 pages per day per patron.
 Resumes and job applications are faxed at no charge.